 Program Outcomes & Accreditation

 The RN to BSN program option was created out of a desire to provide Registered Nurses with a way to advance within the world of healthcare.
 Offering a completely online curriculum to complete a BSN allows the RN, who is working full time, the opportunity to advance their education while balancing professional responsibilities.
-In the past year, RN to BSN students have enjoyed gaining new skills, designing care for community populations, and building the leadership competencies that will advance their nursing career.
+RN to BSN students have enjoyed gaining new skills, designing care for community populations, and building the leadership competencies that will advance their nursing careers.

 Program Learning Outcomes